djmalaka/Abode-Dashboard/README.md

 **Conceptualised, designed and coded by Malaka Jayawardene.**

-_Disclaimer:_
 **Important:** This is a highly user-specific Home Assistant dashboard.
-The YAML in this repository will **not** function out-of-the-box on other systems due to unique helpers, sensors, custom logic, and tailored UI behaviour._
+The YAML in this repository will **not** function out-of-the-box on other systems due to unique helpers, sensors, custom logic, and tailored UI behaviour.

 Instead, **use this repo as a guide** to learn and adopt:
 - Styling techniques